lvdonofrio14/POA-Blockchain-Creation/README.md

 # POA-Blockchain-Creation

+## Below is a how to guide on creating your very own Proof of Authority Blockchain Network

 ## Step 1: Download necessary software
   - Download MyCrypto and create and account
   - Download Geth and save files to a folder on your desktop